California allows in-store shopping across state with approval by county health officials

 “Subject to approval by county public health departments, all retail stores can reopen for in-store shopping under previously issued guidelines,” a statement from the California Department of Public Health said.

-Businesses must enforce physical distancing, employee training and other safety measures.
+Businesses must enforce physical distancing, employee training and other measures to ensure the safety of workers and customers.
 More information about the guidelines can be found here.

 Hair and nail salons, deemed to be at a higher risk during the pandemic, are not included.

-While many counties such as Orange and San Bernardino received the greenlight to move forward with reopening more businesses over the weekend, L.A.
-County officials had not planned to follow suit until at least July 4th.
+While Orange and San Bernardino counties received the greenlight to reopen more businesses over the Memorial Day weekend, L.A.
+County officials had not planned to follow their lead until at least July 4th.

 The county, the state’s most populous, accounts for roughly half of California’s COVID-19 cases.